sunilg27/Simple-Web-crawler/README.md

 - [x]	VisitedSubDomainsRepository is a unique set contains the urls to check if url is already visited.
 (As of now, In-memory collection and it should be stored into a Database so that even if application crashes it will pickup from where it left since already visited links information is available)
 - [x]	output is sitemap XML and interface is provided so that in future if other implementations (like HTML, PDF) are needed.
 - [x]	sitemap xml is generated using the sitemapgen4j.
 This is again flexible interms of adding additional properties.

+TODO: Need to explain in detail about each decision and trade-off (due to time constraint its not done and will done shortly)

 ![UML diagram of Simple web crawler](https://github.com/sunilg27/Simple-Web-crawler/blob/master/SimpleWebCrawler-captions.png)